connorfcruz/cruz-connor-portfolio/docs/networking/assignment6.md

 **Reflection**

 On a day to day basis, all of these networks are used.
 A PAN is used for interaction between, for example, a cell phone and smartwatch, while a LAN is used on a home Wi-Fi network.
 A MAN is used to provide cellular data to a phone, and a WAN is used to gather information from the internet as a whole when performing actions such as browsing.
 A PAN usually connects to a LAN or MAN, mostly through Bluetooth or Wi-Fi, and a LAN, MAN, and WAN connect to each other through satellites, fiber cables, and other means.
-SCALE AFFECTS INSERT INSERT
+This activity ultimately displays that as the scale of a network increases, although it can handle more devices, the cost also increases because there must be many more connections between devices, while speed might also decrease because of this increased amount of connections.

 ### Network Topologies